serome111/cacahuarte/README.md

 ## About Cacahuarte page

-Cacahuarte is a web application with desing expressive, elegant syntax.
+Cacahuarte is a web application with design expressive, elegant syntax.
 We believe admin web must be an enjoyable and creative experience to be truly fulfilling.

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).